LPRowe/miscellaneous/traveling-salesman-problem/README.md

 <i>\*Typical error is based on a set size of 20 vertices.</i><br>
 <i>\*k is floor(n / 2) for the k-subset optimization</i>

+### Conclusion

+Here we explored 5 approaches to solving the traveling salesman problem.<br>
+Two of which are guaranteed to find the optimal solution, at the expense of time and space.

+The other three trade off accuracy with speed, ranging from an O(n<sup>2</sup>) solution that on average finds a path 14% longer than the optimal path, to an O(n&middot;k<sup>2</sup>&middot;2<sup>k</sup>) solution that typically finds the optimal path for a set of 20 nodes.

+However which solution is best really depends on your use case.
+If you need 100% accuracy, then you have to bite the bullet and use the dynamic programming approach.
+And if your problem has thousands of nodes, then you must use some sort of approximation method.
+And if you are typically dealing with 15 to 20 nodes, then you can pick an option whose speed and accuracy are ballanced to fit your projects priorities.

+This is an age old problem there are certain to be many approximation methods out there.

+To those who are reading this - cheers to you!